sesam-io/python-transform-template/README.rst

   [14/Mar/2019:10:32:40] ENGINE Serving on http://0.0.0.0:5001
   [14/Mar/2019:10:32:40] ENGINE Bus STARTED

 The service listens on port 5001.
+The port number can be changed by passing in the PORT environment variable.

 JSON entities can be posted to 'http://localhost:5001/transform'.
 The result is streamed back to the client.